Marko Pjaca: Euro 2016

 Pjaca was included in Croatia's Euro 2016 squad.
 He played a major role in Croatia's impressive 2–1 victory against Spain, the reigning European champions, at Bordeaux's Nouveau Stade de Bordeaux.
 During that match, he completed an impressive seven of his eight attempted take-ons, took one shot, created one clear scoring opportunity and won one tackle.
 Pjaca took a seat on the substitutes' bench for the clash with Portugal in the next round, only to be brought on late in extra time with just ten minutes of the additional 30 remaining.
 Being introduced as a substitute, he brought some much-needed attacking impetus to the side, completing three dribbles against a previously impenetrable Portugal defence.
 Croatia eventually lost to Portugal 1–0 after Portugal's Ricardo Quaresma scored a 117th-minute winner to eliminate Croatia.

 2018 World Cup

 On 4 June 2018, Pjaca was named to Croatia's final 23-man squad for the 2018 FIFA World Cup.
 Croatia reached the final of the tournament, where they were defeated 4–2 by France on 15 July.

-Pjaca's final appearance for the national team came against England in a 2–1 loss for the UEFA Nations League.
+Later career

+He played against Spain in a 3–2 win in the UEFA Nations League, but then went five years without a cap.
+He was finally called up for Euro 2024 qualifying matches in November 2023, but did not play.
+He finally made his on-field return in a 4–2 friendly win over Egypt on 28 March 2024.